 The Career Service office is a great resource for students throughout this entire process, and the primary method for support is one-on-one career counseling meetings.

-- Your meetings will take place in-person or over Zoom, and David will work with you to discuss your desired internship/s and advise you throughout the application process.
+- Your meetings will take place in-person or over Zoom, and Raquel will work with you to discuss your desired internship/s and advise you throughout the application process.
 Faculty may also be involved throughout this process if they serve a role in the connection.

 - To officially register for an internship for credit, students must submit all necessary paperwork with the Registrar’s office by the listed deadlines.
 Learn More